Mexico promises justice after metro train collapse kills 24 | Politics

 Mexico promises justice after metro train collapse kills 24

 Mexico will punish those responsible for an overpass collapse that killed at least 24 people and injured dozens when a train on Mexico City's newest metro line plunged onto a busy road below, the government said on Tuesday.
-Accompanied by officials involved in the construction and maintenance of the elevated metro line that collapsed, President Andres Manuel Lopez Obrador said the investigation should be done quickly and that nothing should be hidden from the public.
+Accompanied by officials involved in the construction and maintenance of the elevated metro line that collapsed on Monday night, President Andres Manuel Lopez Obrador said the investigation should be done quickly and that nothing should be hidden from the public.

 In 2014, just two years after it opened, several of the line's stations were closed for structural repairs.
 Four people who live in the area told Reuters they observed the support structures below the elevated tracks visibly shaking when trains crossed.
 Some recalled warnings about the humid soil being unfit for major construction.